An Incredible Weekend in Liverpool Everyone Will Love Including Vegans

 We ordered two pints, one scouse for Steve and one blind scouse for Chris.
 The scouse arrived, piping hot and sided with a beet slaw and a chunky slice of potato bread topped with butter (or vegan butter upon request.)
 We also added the vegan loaded fries topped with onion bhajies, curry, and coriander.
 The crunchy bhajies, something new in our repertoire of foods, brought a surprising delight.

-The City Centre and the Beatles
+The Liverpool City Centre and the Beatles

-Tunnels of Mystery
+Tunnels of Mystery in Liverpool

 Start your day with a free tour of the Williamson tunnels.
 High on Edge Hill in the early 1800s, there was a sandstone quarry.
 Williamson made his money from tobacco and sandstone.
 When the quarry finished, he decided to build brick arches on top of the quarry to create solid land above it where he built and rented flats and businesses.
 Underneath in his quarry, he continued to build tunnels that archeologists have yet to figure out where they go or why.